 Art and Design

 Shippensburg University offers a Bachelor of Arts (BA) in art and a BA in art with education certification, K-12.
+Our undergraduate art program provides students with a comprehensive curriculum.
+Students will have many opportunities to showcase their work nationally and regionally.

 Art at Ship